Inna-Kot/firstProject/README.md

 1. Thanks to my Mentor for the support and answering all my Questions!
 2. Thanks to tutor support at Code Institute for their support at all stages!

-### Content
+## Design
+    1. Favicon.
+Favicon was created with this website [favicomatic](https://favicomatic.com/) and photo for favicon was chosen here [vector4free](https://www.vector4free.com/)
+    2. CONTENT.
+All content was writted by the developer.
--   The icons in the footer and in the headings were taken from [Font Awesome](https://fontawesome.com/)
+    3. The icons in the footer and in the headings were taken from [Font Awesome](https://fontawesome.com/)
-The social media links to Facebook and Instagram are the real ones this company is using.
+    4. The social media links to Facebook and Instagram are not real.
--   The Favicon in the Title of the page was taken from [Favicon](https://favicon.io/emoji-favicons/)
--   I took inspiration from the Love Running project to create the header, footer and contact page.
+    5. I took inspiration from the Love Running project to create the header, footer and subscribe page.
-### Media
--   The images in the hero section, on the servives page and the contact page was taken from [Pexels](https://www.pexels.com/)
+    6. The images on all pages was taken from [Pexels](https://www.pexels.com/)
--   The profile picture on the Home page is from my private gallery.
--   The online coaching image on the services page, with pictures of an app, was with permission taken from [Nutrition Data](https://nutritiondata.se/)